 Both private and public institutions have tuition fees that the student must pay, but the prices may vary; in a public school the student pays around $500/year, while in a private school a student pays about $ 3500 / year.

 Medicine is the profession with the longest amount of academic time for completion in the country.
 Depending on the Program you attend, it takes either 5 or 6 years to get your Medical Degree.
 The first 3 years are focused on Basic Sciences, and classes are mostly theoretical with some clinical focus.
 The last three are both theoretical and practical classes which take place at a hospital, shadowing attendings and residents, going on rounds and presenting clinical cases.

 After the 6th year, you must complete a one-year internship, where you rotate through different specialties for a several months; specialties may include Pediatrics, Internal Medicine, General Surgery, Gynecology, etc. After that, one must decide which specialty you want to apply for.
 This is all dependent on the National Exam for Medical Specialties and Residencies which relative to your score and your medical school transcript may or may result in admissions to a residency program.

 Car rental: cars can be rented at the airport through local travel agencies.

 Taxi: these are available and can be called through the telephone numbers listed in the local spaces.

-Social life revolves largely around an extended family of parents, children and blood relatives, as well as sponsors.
-The loyalty of the Paraguayans lies in their family and, a change, is their refuge and support.
-Family interests largely determine which political party you can join, who you will marry, what kind of work you will get, whether you will win a lawsuit and, in some cases, whether it will be prudent to emigrate for a while.
+The family is very important in Paraguay.
+We usually have an extended one, with parents, children and a lot of blood relatives.
+Most paraguayans are loyal to their families, since they are their refuge and support.
+Family interests largely determine which political party you can join, what kind of work you will get, whether you will win a lawsuit and, in some cases, whether it will be prudent to emigrate for a while.